mitsuhiko/lucumr/2013/7/23/licensing.rst

 how the GPL is seen today.

-The whole topic got a lot of relevance for me again recently due to Github.
-Github is one of the pillars of Open Source development these days and yet it's also a place where there is more improperly than properly licensed software.
+The whole topic got a lot of relevance for me again recently due to GitHub.
+GitHub is one of the pillars of Open Source development these days and yet it's also a place where there is more improperly than properly licensed software.
 Their attempt to change that has been a simple license selector and I believe that is a terrible idea, especially